 The British prefer their scones baked plain, with less butter and only a touch of sugar.
 Add-ins are rarely used and if they are, they normally consist of currants or raisins.
 The British eat their scones by splitting them in half and spreading them with clotted cream, or butter and jam.

-American scones on the other hand, almost always contain add-ins and are usually topped with a sprinkling of sugar or drizzled with an icing made of confectioner sugar and milk (or cream) like these Blueberry Lemon Scones.
+On the other hand, American scones almost always contain add-ins and are usually topped with a sprinkling of sugar or drizzled with an icing made of confectioner sugar and milk (or cream) like these Blueberry Lemon Scones.
 Since American scones are already rich in butter and sugar they don’t need to be served with extra butter or jam.
-Though if you’re going to eat a fresh scone still warm from the oven an extra little dab of butter is heavenly.
+Though if you’re going to eat a fresh scone still warm from the oven a little dab of butter is heavenly.

 How to Make Fluffy Scones from Scratch?